Toward Real-World Voice Disorder Classification: Related Works

-To achieve a high penetration rate of self-diagnosis at home, classification systems will confront the limits of memory and computational resources on embedded devices, so that, in addition to accuracy, the model size and computational cost are also prior considerations.
+To achieve a high penetration rate of self-diagnosis at home, classification systems will confront the limits of memory and computational resources on embedded devices.
+Thus, in addition to accuracy, the model size and computational cost are also prior considerations.

-Typically, in speech signal processing, filter-based conversions, such as Mel-spectrograms and MFCCs, are applied to temporal signals so that the CNN-based model can effectively extract the local pathological characteristics from the (2D image-like) converted inputs. \EDITAGE{From this perspective}, the factorized CNN \EDITAGE{is} suitable for reducing the difficulties.
+In speech signal processing, filter-based conversions, such as Mel-spectrograms and MFCCs, are typically applied to temporal signals.
+Therefore, CNN-based models can effectively extract the local pathological characteristics from the (2D image-like) converted inputs.
+From this perspective, the factorized CNNs are suitable for reducing the difficulties.

-An Efficient Residual Factorized Network (ERFNet)~\cite{romera2017erfnet} rearranges the spatial convolution to achieve less usage of resources.
-It factorizes a 3 $\times$ 3 convolution into the union of perpendicular 3 $\times$ 1 and 1 $\times$ 3 convolutions, and residual connections are used to improve the training efficiency while retaining remarkable accuracy under the constrained scenario.
+An Efficient Residual Factorized Network (ERFNet)~\cite{romera2017erfnet} rearranges spatial convolutions to achieve lower resource usage.
+It factorizes a 3$\times$3 convolution into the union of perpendicular 3$\times$1 and 1$\times$3 convolutions, and residual connections are used to improve the training efficiency while retaining remarkable accuracy under the constrained scenario.

-Another factorized method, separable convolution, proposed in MobileNet~\cite{howard2017mobilenets}, is aimed at mobile and embedded vision.
+Another factorized method, separable convolution, proposed in MobileNet~\cite{howard2017mobilenets}, is aimed at mobile and embedded applications.
 A \textit{separable} convolutional layer factorizes a standard convolutional layer into a depth-wise convolutional layer and a point-wise convolutional layer.
-As is known, a standard convolution deals with spatial convolution in each channel and linear transformation across channels simultaneously, \EDITAGE{whereas} a separable convolution splits this operation into two stages.
-Specifically, in the first stage, the depth-wise convolution \EDITAGE{applies} a single filter to per each input channel, and in the second stage, the point-wise convolution (simply a $1 \times 1$ convolution) then performs a linear projection on the previous depth-wise convolution outputs.
-Attributed to \EDITAGE{the separate consideration of the relationship} in each channel and the \EDITAGE{relationship} between channels, the computation and model size are drastically reduced.
+A standard convolution deals with the spatial convolution in each channel and the linear transformation across channels simultaneously, whereas a separable convolution splits this operation into two stages.
+Specifically, in the first stage, the depth-wise convolution applies a single filter to each input channel, and in the second stage, the point-wise convolution (simply a 1$\times$1 convolution) then performs a linear projection on the previous depth-wise convolution outputs.
+This separate consideration of the relationship in each channel and the relationship between channels drastically reduces the computation and model size.
 Two variants, MobileNetV2~\cite{sandler2018mobilenetv2} and MobileNetV3~\cite{howard2019searching}, were proposed to further improve the accuracy and reduce the latency on the successful base of MobileNet.